 The sweet potato casserole has to sit for 15-20 minutes before you serve it, as it needs to set.

-Leftovers should be covered and refrigerated for up to three days.
-If you want to freeze it, wrap it well before.
+Leftovers should be covered with plastic wrap or placed in an airtight container, and refrigerated for up to three days.
+If you want to freeze leftover sweet potato casserole, wrap it well before.
 Casseroles can be frozen for up to six months.

-This is a small recipe, but if you want to make a big batch, just double or triple the recipe.
+This sweet potato dish makes a small amount but if you want to make a big batch, just double or triple the recipe.
 This way, you can feed a big crowd or enjoy leftovers for a day or two.

 - 2 pound uncooked sweet potatoes peeled and chopped into cubes, about 3 cups cooked and mashed